-4.1 Cross-Sectional Correlation Prior to 2015
+4.1 CROSS-SECTIONAL CORRELATION PRIOR TO 2015

-I start by considering only the year 2014; a year of substantial stability in terms of the global and the Swiss economy, and with an (artificially) stable exchange rate between the Swiss franc and the Euro.
-I divide the firms into four groups, according to their level of trade.
-In particular, I consider two measures: total import per worker and total export per worker.
-Since these two measures are highly skewed, I sort firms over these measures and group them into four clusters.
+I start by considering only the year 2014; a year of relative stability in terms of the global and the Swiss economies, and with an (artificially) stable exchange rate between the Swiss franc and the Euro.
+I divide the firms in my sample into four groups according to their level of trade.
+In particular, I consider two measures: total imports per worker and total exports per worker.
+Since the resulting distribution of firms along these measures are highly skewed, I sort firms over these measures and group them into four clusters based on quantities of the respective distributions.

-12Bonadio et al. (2019) highlight important differences in the pass-through effect of the Swiss franc shock on prices dependent on whether the transaction was invoiced: for goods invoiced in euros, the pass-through is immediate and complete while for goods invoiced in Swiss francs it is slowed and partial.
+16Bonadio et al. (2019) highlight important differences in the pass-through effect of the Swiss franc shock on prices dependent on whether the transaction was invoiced: for goods invoiced in euros, the pass-through is immediate and complete while for goods invoiced in Swiss francs it is slowed and partial.

-Table 2 reports average skill requirements by import per worker in panel A, and export per worker in panel B. By construction each group contains an equal number of firms.
-The total labor demand is highly correlated with trade.
-Consistently with the theory that trading firms employ less workers in routine jobs, I find that the routine intensity indicator monotonically decreases as the import per worker increases.
-The gap between the first and the fourth quartiles is 0.12 points, which is equivalent to a reduction of about 19%.
-A similar pattern arises for exporting firms: the change between the two quartiles at the boundaries is even greater in this case, however, there is less variation in the middle of the distribution.
-This result can be due to the high correlation between the two trading measures as well as to other channels, other than offshoring, through which trade impacts on skill requirements.
+Table 2 reports average skill requirements by imports per worker in panel A, and exports per worker in panel B. By construction each group contains an equal number of firms.
+The figure in table 2 shows that labor demand is highly correlated with trade.
+Consistent with the theory that trading firms employ less workers in routine jobs, I find that the routine intensity indicator monotonically decreases as the imports per worker increases.
+The gap between firms in first and fourth quartiles is 0.12 points, equivalent to a reduction of about 19% in the routine task intensity.
+A similar pattern arises for exporting firms: the change between the top and bottom quartiles is even greater in this case, however, there is less variation in the middle of the distribution.
+This result can be due to the high correlation between the two trading measures as well as to other channels, aside from offshoring, through which trade impacts on skill requirements.